patzib/Master-s_Thesis/README.md

 ## 7. Running the Evaluations

 It is advisable to run the main application (streamlit run app.py) at least once prior to initiating evaluations to ensure all data pre-processing is complete.
+The project includes sample files to demonstrate each step.
+However, it is crucial to note that the rag_eval script generates new output files with each run.
+Therefore, after running this script, the original sample .json files in the evaluation_data folder will be outdated.
+Then, newly generated JSON files must be used for the convert_json_to_csv script to ensure data consistency.

 To start the evaluations, install the necessary packages: